dmatt/chingu-fcc-speedrun-challenge/frontend/wikipedia-viewer/README.md

 - This was the first time I really ever tried using [HTML5 semantic elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element#Content_sectioning) for sectioning my page.
 I also learned that it's perfectly fine to [add bootsrap classes to any semantic element](http://stackoverflow.com/questions/22133639/bootstrap-and-html5-semantic-tags), which saves one from drowning in a sea of bootsrap row and column `div`s.
 - `setTimeout()` can be used to call a function after a delay.
 This function returns an ID of the timeout which can be used to clear the "countdown" with `clearTimeout()`.
 This is handy for delaying a search query until a user is "done" typing (assuming the user is done after about half a second of typing a new character)
 	- I learned that `setTimeout()` takes a callback function, however, you have to provide it a sneaky anonymous function if you want provide that callback a parameter.
 This took me like 2 hours to figure out... by reading the documentation.
+- Wikimedia API organizes all of it's content into "namespaces" to allow separating main content (articles) from stuff like discussions and users.

 TODO: